You have found this page for one of two reasons:

 - Keep your toenails properly pedicured!
 You can click HERE to read how to properly trim your toenails.
 One of my favorite and easiest instruments to use to ensure a great cut is the Equinox Heavy Duty Toenail Clipper.
 There are also many readily-available electronic devices that will help you with this even if you are just beginning treatment and the toenails are still thick and difficult to trim.
 I personally recommend the Medicool Turbo File 2… read more about this product at Medicool MED2191 Turbo File 2 Professional Electric Nail Filing System: A Review!
 This product is awesome for thinning down thick nails!

 - Take your own nail instruments and polish when and if getting manicures and/or pedicures.
 Prevent the spread of disease!
 Utilize an Antifungal Nail Polish in order to keep antifungal agents ready to attack any newfound disease within your nail or toenail!
-Click HERE for some of the antifungal polishes that I recommend!
+Click HERE to read about some of the antifungal polishes that I recommend!
 Also during a pedicure, request for the pedicurist NOT to push your cuticle back.
 This is very important as this process often causes rips and tears within the cuticle thus creating a viable opening for fungi and other bacteria to enter the area and cause havoc!

 - Clean showers and floors well and regularly with a bathroom cleaner.
 Shower floors commonly harbor fungus.